mantle-labs/graduation-checker/README.md

 ## Functionalities
 - [x] Create new academic programs with a REST API
 - [x] Create new universities with a REST API
-- [x] Validate a digital certificate stored as a text file.
+- [x] Validate an academic certificate from a form and show the differences if necessary
 - [x] List programs filtered by university, degree and graduation year
 - [ ] Upload certificates with the app (must use Keeper directly to do so)
 - [ ] User creation procedure